-Our e-commerce sales represented 5% and 11% of our merchandise sales for 2019 and for the first half 2020, respectively.
-E-commerce sales increased 406% from the prior quarter in first quarter 2020 and 210% from the prior quarter in second quarter 2020.
+Our e-commerce sales represented 5% and 10% of our merchandise sales for 2019 and for the year-to-date 2020, respectively.
+E-commerce sales increased 406% from the prior quarter in first quarter 2020, 210% from the prior quarter in second quarter 2020 and 96% from the prior quarter in 2020 third quarter.
 Our goal is to increase our omnichannel penetration quickly and significantly.
 To meet this goal, since 2011, we have invested \$225 million in omnichannel and information technology initiatives to improve our customers' online experience, with an emphasis on our mobile site and product information content.
 These investments have resulted in faster load times, more relevant search content, better site design, and a more-streamlined checkout process.
 We have also invested in omnichannel initiatives, such as BOPIS, curbside pickup and access to store inventory availability online.

 Omnichannel offerings are becoming increasingly important, as our customers want options when they shop.
 During the first half 2020, our omnichannel customers spent 43% more than our store-only customers and 197% more than our online only customers.
 Since we launched our BOPIS program in 2019, we have seen significant e-commerce penetration that generates higher average order value and incremental in-store purchases.
-In 2019, 12% of our BOPIS customers made incremental in-store purchases when picking up their order, with an average value of 60% of their original order, and BOPIS orders accounted for 50% of all e-commerce sales during first half 2020.
+BOPIS orders accounted for 50% of all e-commerce sales during the year-to-date 2020.
 Our omnichannel platform also offers return-to-store capabilities for online orders, curbside fulfillment, the ability to place online orders in our stores if we are out of stock, and the ability to ship orders placed online from our retail locations.
 These capabilities help reduce the risk of lost sales and shorten delivery times for online orders while improving inventory productivity.
-We expect to launch our ship-to-store capabilities in third quarter 2020, which will continue to give our customers more options on how to shop Academy.
+We launched our ship-to-store capabilities in 2020 third quarter, which will continue to give our customers more options on how to shop Academy.